 How do we deal with problem of pain, the problem of evil?
 Any thinking person wrestles with reconciling the goodness of God and the existence of horrific evil, and Job is no exception.
 I love the gritty reality of the Book of Job, the debunking of a naive notion that suffering is simply the result of sin, but it used to trouble me that at the end of the story, Job regains what he lost (and more).
 After all, too often in this life, people are struck by random tragedy and never recover, but end their lives in pain.
 However, to be a Christian is to have a deep and abiding belief in Happy Endings.
 As Paul writes in Romans 8:18, "For I consider that the sufferings of this present time are not worth comparing with the glory that is to be revealed to us."
 To the ancient Hebrews, with their hazy notions of the afterlife, happy endings needed to take place on this side of the Great Divide; that we will delight in the New Jerusalem only in the life to come is, in the big picture, a mere detail.

 Whatever anguish we find ourselves in, when we compare our own situation to that of Job, the revelation of God in Jesus Christ makes all the difference.
-This was what I had in mind when I wrote the following passage in my novel-in-progress, Hearts Set Free.
+This was what I had in mind when I wrote the following passage in my novel, Hearts Set Free.
 My fictional character, David Gold, is in a trench in WWI with an extraordinary figure from real life, the Belgian physicist and priest, Georges Lemaitre, who as a young man was fighting in Flanders Fields when the Germans launched the first gas attack recorded in the history of warfare.
 David has just asked Georges which path he will choose, the priesthood or science, and Lemaitre responds:

 “But why should I choose?
 I shall do both—I told my father so at the age of nine.”

 “Huh!
 And how did he react to that?”